TheMCPCompany: Creating General-purpose Agents with Task-specific Tools

 We also extract the description for each tool and its arguments from the API specifications provided by each service.
-For RocketChat, we use an LLM with access to RocketChat's online documentation to write more informative tool descriptions.
 See~\cref{sec:rocketchat_prompt} for details.

 Plane and ownCloud do not provide comprehensive REST API support.
 To overcome this, we treat ownCloud as a file server and manually create an MCP server that provides basic file operations (e.g., download and upload).
 We observe that these file operations are sufficient for completing TheAgentCompany tasks, and the agent often uses Python libraries to manipulate the spreadsheet or presentation files on ownCloud.
 Finally, we adopt the official MCP server for Plane and manually add any missing tools that are required for completing the tasks.
 After creating the MCP servers, we manually go through all the tasks and make sure they are feasible with the available tools.